 By Jeandra Lebeauf

-The action begins at 8 p.m.
+The tripleheader of primetime action beginning at 8 p.m.
 ET/5 p.m.
-PT and features an explosive battle between light heavyweight sluggers Edwin "La Bomba" Rodriguez and Thomas "Top Dog" Williams Jr. plus unbeaten featherweight Jorge Lara taking on former multiple division world champion Fernando "Cucholito" Montiel.
+PT also features an exciting light heavyweight showdown between Edwin "La Bomba" Rodriguez and Thomas "Top Dog" Williams Jr.

-Tickets for the live event, which is promoted by TGB Promotions, are priced at $209, $105, $53, and $27, plus applicable taxes, fees and service charges, are on sale now and are available for purchase online at AXS.com.
+Tickets for the live event, which is promoted by TGB Promotions, are priced at $209, $105, $53 and $27, plus applicable taxes, fees and service charges, and are on sale now and available for purchase online at AXS.com.

-Here is what the fighters had to say Wednesday from the Wild Card West Boxing Club in Santa Monica:
+Here is what the participants had to say Wednesday: